varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 the server side to mitigate and deflect malicious traffic.

-Server Push breaks the HTTP transaction model, and opens a pile of cans of security and privacy issues, which whould not be sneaked in during the design of a transport-encoding for HTTP/1+ traffic, but rather be standardized as an independent and well analysed extension to HTTP in general.
+Server Push breaks the HTTP transaction model, and opens a pile of cans of security and privacy issues, which would not be sneaked in during the design of a transport-encoding for HTTP/1+ traffic, but rather be standardized as an independent and well analysed extension to HTTP in general.